 Make-up kits are essential and all students are required to purchase the course devised make-up kits on commencement of study.
 Your make-up, wig making, hairdressing and prosthetics kits will provide you with the necessary tools, equipment and specialist products for your projects in Level 4 and Level 5.
 The kits also provide you with the necessary professional tool kit to work flexibly, independently and collaboratively in a variety of media and performance contexts outside of the make-up studio environment.
 The prosthetic make-up kit is introduced at the beginning of the second year of the course.
 In Level 6 you will be expected to top-up your existing make-up kits with products and materials that are relevant to the nature of your chosen specialist make-up transformation work.
 The type of products and materials that you might need to purchase will also be dictated by the requirements of your chosen project work that will be outlined in your Learning Agreement.
-Many collaborative projects and productions include a designated budget to contribute towards make-up products and materials.
+Many collaborative projects and materials.